ch00226855/CMP168Summer2021/Week2Day2_chp11.md

 - A `catch` clause immediately follows a `try` block to handle exceptions.
 - There can be multiple `catch` blocks to handle different exceptions.

-**Example**: Figure 11.1.3 BMI example with error-checking code using exception-handling constructs.

 ### The Exception Class
 Java offers several built-in `Throwable` types like `Error` and `Exception`.
+- An `Exception` object is throwed when an event (such as `IndexOutOfBoundsException`) occurs that disrupts the normal flow of instructions.
 - The `Exception` class has a constructor that can take in a string, as in `throw new Exception("Invalid weight.");`
 - An `Exception` object can return the string using the `getMessage()` method.
 - An `Exception` object has a `printStackTrace()` method to indicate the location of the exception.
+- `Error` objects are more severe and should be avoided.
+Example: `OutOfMemoryError`, `StackOverflowError`.

+**Why use `Exceptions`?**
+- Separate exception handling code from ordinary code.
+- Provide flexibility on how exceptions can be handled.
+- Group and differentiate exceptions based on their types.

+**Example**: Figure 11.1.3 BMI example with error-checking code using exception-handling constructs.

 **Exercise**: p11.1.3 Exception Basics